hmchen47/DevOps/CICD/k8sFund-LFS258/03-InstallConfig.md

 [vid]: https://lms.quickstart.com/custom/858487/media/Installation%20and%20Configuration.mp4

 ## 3.3 Learning Objectives
-+ Download instalaltion and configuration tools
++ Download installation and configuration tools
 + Install a Kubernetes master and grow a cluster
 + Configure a network solution for secure communications
 + Discuss highly-available deployment considerations

 ## 3.4 Installation Tools
-Choice of instalaltion:
+Choice of installaltion:
 + Google Container Engine (GKE):
     + a cloud service from the Google Cloud Platform
-    + allow reuest a Kubernetes cluster with the latest stable version
+    + allow request a Kubernetes cluster with the latest stable version
 + Minikube:
     + a single binary to deploy into Oracle VirtualBox
-    + local and single node to provide platfoem for learning, testing, and development
+    + local and single node to provide platform for learning, testing, and development

 Tools:
 + __`kubectl`__